-In effect, runoffs ask, "Which side is stronger?"
-Later, these voters will use another voting rule to ask, "Where is our center?"
-And a bigger group will use a rule to ask, "Which trio best represents all of us?"
+In effect, a runoff asks, "Which side is stronger?"
+Later, these voters will use another tally tool to ask, "Where is our center?"
+And a bigger group will use a tally to ask, "Which trio best represents us all"

 In a runoff, the top two compete one against one.